Class CidrAddressBlock

 • iterator

-public java.util.Iterator<java.net.InetAddress> iterator()
+public Iterator<InetAddress> iterator()

 Specified by:

-iterator in interface java.lang.Iterable<java.net.InetAddress>
+iterator in interface Iterable<InetAddress>

 • hashCode